 After discovering the limits of multiple automatic methods for guessing gender from a first name, all of which were clearly not created with the eighteenth century in mind, I assigned the gender assessments manually.
 Most texts were associated with a small number of extremely common names which presented no interpretive difficulties (John, William, Thomas, James), but as I reached the long tail of publications I looked up all necessary specific individuals to confirm that, for example, Tench Coxe was male and Benedikte Naubert was female.
 The methodology of assigning first names themselves as “male” or “female” names is not one I would endorse for all historical periods (it is clearly untenable in our present moment), but in my very close encounter with the specific data of 1790s names, the assumption of a strong gender binary as well-matched by eighteenth century social practices.

 The category of works “identifiably by men” includes named authors with male first names (e.g., John), semi-unsigned authors whose author attribution clearly signalled male authorship (e.g., “Mr. R”), and pseudonyms which similarly must apply to men (e.g., “a country clergyman”).
 It excludes authors identified only by their initials, even when a subject expert could match those initials to a specific individual of known gender (e.g., W.H.
-Ireland).
+Ireland). [this footnote seems like it should be part of the previous fn.]

 I have calculated this figure from the table of data presented in Raven, James.
 “Historical Introduction: The Novel Comes of Age.”
 The English Novel 1770-1829: A Bibliographical Survey of Prose Fiction Published in the British Isles, edited by Peter Garside, James Raven, and Rainer Schöwerling, vol. 1: 1770-1799, edited by James Raven and Antonia Forster with Steven Bending, Oxford UP, 2000.
 Page 47.